Igobythenameofyunhanjin/pop-song-translator/README.md

 🌍 [Live Site](https://pop-song-translator.onrender.com/) • 🎙️ Translate English to Korean Lyrics

 **Pop Song Translator** is a stylish and intuitive web application that translates English pop lyrics into Korean.
-Whether you're learning Korean through music, diving deep into lyric meanings, or just vibing with K-pop energy — this tool is built for you.
+Whether you're learning English or Korean through music, diving deep into lyric meanings, or just vibing with Pop or K-pop energy — this tool is built for you.

 ![screenshot](image.png)